COVID-19 PANDEMIC : MALAYSIAN LAWS TO PROTECT BUSINESSES AND INDIVIDUALS

 · The distressed company, its directors, judicial manager (if the company is under a judicial management order), or official receiver/liquidator (if the company is wound-up) may prepare a proposal based on statutory requirements under the Companies Act 2016, to submit to court on the viability of the CVA.

-· The voluntary arrangement will only be valid and binding if is approved by 75% majority of the total value of creditors or members present and voting and has been approved by the Court.
+· The voluntary arrangement will only be valid and binding if is approved by 75% majority of the total value of creditors or members present in person or by proxy and voting and has been approved by the Court.

 3. INCREASED OF MINIMUM DEBT UNDER THE INSOLVENCY ACT 1966 (gazetted on 22 October 2020)